pacorta/Pacebud-Privacy-Policy/README.md

-Pacerunner Privacy Policy
+Pacebud Privacy Policy
-Type of website: Running App Effective date: 20th day of October, 2024 Pacerunner is owned and operated by Francisco Orta Bazán.
-Francisco Orta Bazán can be contacted at: pacerunner1@gmail.com (956) 561-6125
+Type of website: Running App Effective date: 20th day of October, 2024 Pacebud is owned and operated by Francisco Orta Bazán.
+Francisco Orta Bazán can be contacted at: orzansolutions@gmail.com | (956) 561-6125
 3404 Beacon St

 Purpose
 The purpose of this privacy policy (this "Privacy Policy") is to inform users of our Site of the following:
 1. The personal data we will collect;